science

 • 应用研究。STEM研究项目

 College Prep’s STEM program is for students interested in getting hands-on research experience in a broad array of STEM fields (Science, Technology, Engineering, and Mathematics).
 The course begins with a spring semester seminar (STEM Research Part I) that provides foundational scientific knowledge and analytical skills.
 During discussion-based classes, students learn how to read primary scientific literature, analyze and critique raw data, and work as a productive member of a research team.
 The core of the program takes place during the summer when students are matched with research mentors for full-time, six-week internships.
-In the fall, the program concludes with a semester-long seminar (STEM Research Part II) in which students prepare a poster about their summer research and deliver a formal scientific talk.
+In the fall, the program concludes with a semester-long seminar (STEM Research Part II) during which students prepare a poster about their summer research and deliver a formal scientific talk.
 Most placements are in labs at UCSF or UC Berkeley.

 • 天文